A dormant, overmassive black hole in the early Universe: Methods

-The fitting of the simulated data was carried out with the same parameters as those described in \ref{sub:spec_fit}.
+The fitting of the simulated data was carried out with the same parameters as those described in \ref{sub:spec_fit}, with a bounded least-squares procedure being used to make the fitting computationally tractable.
 The completeness of each grid point was calculated as the ratio of the sources recovered according to our criteria (in terms of both broad line significance and $\Delta BIC$) to the sources inserted.
-The final completeness function is presented in \autoref{fig:completeness} and shows that we are inherently biased against highly sub-Eddington black holes predicted by simulations, as most of those lie in regions of low completeness.
+The final completeness function is presented in Fig.\ref{fig:completeness} and shows that we are inherently biased against highly sub-Eddington black holes predicted by simulations, as most of those lie in regions of low completeness.
 We caution that the procedure described here only provides completeness with respect to the final step of AGN selection - the fitting of the BLR - and only covers the medium-depth tier of the JADES survey.
 The full selection function for the JADES survey is more complex as it spans multiple survey tiers, telescope instruments and source selection methods.
 Its full treatment is thus beyond the scope of the paper and our results here should be regarded as closer to an upper limit.